timescale/docs/api/hypercore/hypertable_columnstore_settings.md

   type: view
 ---

-# timescaledb_information.hypertable_compression_settings
+# timescaledb_information.hypertable_columnstore_settings

-Returns information about the compression settings for each hypertable in the columnstore.
+Retrieve information about the settings for each hypertable in the columnstore.

 ### Arguments